raptorwoo/Arduino_Android_Comm/README.md

-# Arduino_Android_Comm
+# Arduino

-Communication code for Arduino - Android.
+1. Communication code for Arduino - Android.

 This program was made to produce a prototype using Arduino, and to check how BLE communication works with an Android device.
 The data that Arduino